jkoshy01/Python-Challenge/README.md

 Before You Start

-* First you will create a new repository for this project and name it `python-challenge`. **Please do not add this homework to any existing repository**.
+* First you will create a new repository for this project and name it "Python - Challenge".
+"Please do not add this homework to any existing repository".

 * Then you will clone the new repository to your computer.

-* Then in your local git repository, you will create a directory for both of challenges.You will create a folder named  **PyBank** and **PyPoll**.
+* Then in your local git repository, you will create a directory for both of challenges.
+You will create a folder named  "PyBank" and "PyPoll".

 * Here are the following items you will need inside your folder:

-  * Create a file called `main.py`.
-This will be the main script that will run your analysis
+  * Create a file and name it 'main.py'.
+This will be the script that will run your data
-  * In your "Resource" folder this will contains the CSV files you have use in this assignment and your script runs the correct csv path.
+  * In your "Resource" folder  will contain the CSV files that you have use in this assignment and to make sure your script runs the correct csv path.
-  * In the "analysis" folder should contains your text file that has the results from your analysis.
+  * In the "analysis" folder you will create a text file that will show your final result of your analysis

  PyBank Challenge

-* First, in this challenge, the task is to create a Python script that will analyze the financial records based on your company.
+* First step, in this challenge, the task is to create a Python script that will analyze the financial records based on your company.
   You will use this file [budget_data.csv](PyBank/Resources/budget_data.csv) to create the data set.
-The two columns: "Date" and `Profit and Losses' is the resouce that you will use to compose the data set.

-* create a Python script that will record and calculate the following:
+* Next you will create a Python script that will record and calculate the following:

-* " Total number of months
+* Calculate the "Total number of months

 * Net total amount of "Profit/Losses" over the  period